 Truth be told, Irish nachos are not really nachos at all.
 Technically they’re more like potato chips.

-It doesn’t matter, their classic bar and grill food only this Irish nachos recipe is homemade.
+It doesn’t matter, their classic bar and grill food only this Irish nachos recipe is homemade and cooking them is so much fun.
 You’ll be stuffing your face and scooping in as much melty cheese and bacon that you can stand.
 Best of all, it won’t cost you a small fortune to purchase the ingredients.

 There’s Just Something About Homemade Irish Nachos